'Out of Control'. Feb 2026.

 Mason’s team had a modicum of organization, hamstrung by signings that on the whole lacked balance and underachieved, but there was a structure that seemed to work for home matches, his foibles being an away streak that showed no sign of being addressed.

-The football at times, particularly with Mikey Johnston marauding down the right side and supplying a rampant and unleashed Aune Heggebo in his hot spell of six goals in rapid succession, in small windows, created a sense of hope.
+The football at times, particularly with Mikey Johnston marauding down the right side and supplying a rampant and unleashed Aune Heggebo in his hot spell of six goals in rapid succession, created a sense of hope.

 Good players, playing in their correct positions..